Is Your Neck or Spine Out of Alignment? It May Be Causing Your Migraine

-IMPORTANT: Be sure your information is from a reputable source, one with which your health care provider is probably familiar.
+IMPORTANT: Be sure your information is from a reputable source which your health care provider is probably familiar.

 If your practitioner seems skeptical, give them time to digest this new information and do their own research, and make another consultation appointment.
 No practitioner can know everything.
 If they are not willing to listen or become your partner, search for another practitioner.